hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 Risk is a very important part of finance and the performance of large number of investment strategies are dependent on the efficient estimation of underlying portfolio risk.
 There are different ways of representing risk but the most widely used is a covariance matrix.
 This means that an accurate calculation of the covariances is essential for an accurate representation of risk.
-This class provides functions for calculating different types of covariance matrices, de-noising, and other helpful methods.
+This class provides functions for calculating different types of covariance matrices, de-noising, de-toning and other helpful methods.

 .. tip::
    |h4| Underlying Literature |h4_|